 \section{Introduction}

 The Ricci curvature lower bound on \emph{sample space} plays a crucial role in various fields, including heat semi-groups \cite{BE} and differential geometry (Brunn-Minkowski inequality) \cite{vil2008}.
 In particular, it provides sharp bounds for convergence rates of diffusion processes~\cite{BE} and functional inequalities~\cite{OV}.
-In recent years, optimal transport contributed a viewpoint that connects Ricci curvature and information functionals.
-In this study, optimal transport, in particular the $L^2$-Wasserstein metric, introduces a Riemannian structure in probability density space, named density manifold~\cite{Lafferty,otto2001}.
+In recent years, optimal transport contributes a viewpoint that connects Ricci curvature and information functionals.
+In this study, optimal transport, in particular the $L^2$-Wasserstein metric, introduces a Riemannian structure in probability density space, named density manifold~\cite{Lafferty}.
 The Ricci curvature lower bound in sample space is equivalent to the geodesic convexity of the Kullback-Leibler divergence in the density manifold\footnotemark.
-Following this angle, Lott-Sturm-Villani~\cite{Lott_Villani, strum} defined the Ricci curvature on non-smooth metric sample spaces, and Erbar-Maas~\cite{Maas2012} introduced it on discrete sample spaces. {It is worth mentioning that the discrete optimal transport is introduced by Chow et.al. \cite{chow2012}, Maas \cite{EM1}, and Mielke~\cite{Mielke2013}.
-These studies and associated Ricci curvature lower bounds on discrete sample spaces have many applications; see \cite{li-game, li-SE,Solomon2016ContinuousFlowGT,EMR2, EMR3, Erbar, EMR4, EMR1}}.
+Following this angle, Lott-Strum-Villani~\cite{Lott_Villani, strum} define the Ricci curvature on non-smooth metric sample spaces, and Erbar-Maas~\cite{Maas2012} introduce it on discrete sample spaces.

 In statistics and machine learning, we often are interested in constructing, or selecting, a density that models the behavior of some observed data, according to some quality criterion.
 Very often we restrict the search to a subset of densities, as this allows us to handle large state spaces and also to incorporate prior knowledge into our search.
 Parametrized statistical models are a ubiquitous and powerful approach.
 In this paper, we develop the theory of Ricci curvature lower bounds for this situation.
-The Ricci curvature lower bound governs the dissipation rates of the relative entropy.
+The Ricci curvature lower bound governs the dissipation rates of the cross entropy.
 In the context of learning, this corresponds to the rates of convergence of gradient descent methods for minimizing the Kullback-Leibler (KL) divergence and computing information projections.